Series A Investment Thesis

 Customer Concentration

-Q4 deals suggest significant revenue concentration in EY (~$560K ARR) and one other large enterprise (~$995K ARR).
+Q4 deals suggest significant revenue concentration in two anchor enterprise accounts.
+EY represents the professional services wedge; the second large enterprise (~$995K ARR) adds financial sector depth.

 Mitigant: $22.5M pipeline across multiple verticals.
 POCs signed with additional enterprises.
 Government pipeline provides diversification.
 POLITICO Pro represents media vertical expansion.